laravelkr/docs/kr/passport.md

 # Purge revoked and expired tokens and auth codes...
 php artisan passport:purge

+# Only purge tokens expired for more than 6 hours...
+php artisan passport:purge --hours=6

 # Only purge revoked tokens and auth codes...
 php artisan passport:purge --revoked